fij/btup/README.md

 (B) Course Introduction:

 1. Quantitative Finance / Financial Engineering is usually considered to be a composition of three main areas:
-   - Financial markets and products.
+   - Financial markets and products
-   - Quantitative modeling.
+   - Quantitative modeling
-   - Data processing and analysis.
+   - Data processing and analysis

 2. Goals are complex.
-Business needs speed, product flexibility, high stability, low costs and high returns at the same time.
+Business needs speed, product flexibility, stability, low costs and high returns.<br/>Sometimes several of these at the same time.

 3. Note that finance, similary to other fields, has many of its own technical terms.

-(C) Recommended Learning:
+(C) Recommended Further Learning:

 1. Video courses:<br/>
    1.1 Arzu Ozoguz: Global Financial Markets and Instruments<br/>